 The section on "General Academic Policies" in the General Information section of the Bulletin contains several policies and procedures that apply to all Spring Hill students, including the grading system, academic honors, the College's academic dishonesty policy and policies concerning study at other institutions.
-These general policies apply continuing studies students, unless specifically overridden within the current section of this Bulletin.
+These general policies apply to both traditional and continuing studies students, unless specifically overridden within the current section of this Bulletin.